 Tag Archives: black and white

-I’ve been trying out a Mamiya 645 camera this past weekend and this is one of the scans I just got back from the lab.
+[singlepic id=265 w= h= float=center] I’ve been trying out a Mamiya 645 camera this past weekend and this is one of the scans I just got back from the lab.
 I really like the heft and sturdiness of the camera. … Continue reading

 [singlepic id=253 w= h= float=center] Posting the first shot in ages puts more emphasis on the image than it deserves.
 I was trying out a new lens this morning and I really like it.
 But I definitely have to practice … Continue reading

 [singlepic id=233 w= h= float=center] This one was inspired by the great Henri.
 I liked how the girl had just opened her hair and how it flowed over her shoulders, much like the water coming out of the pipes of … Continue reading

 [singlepic id=232 w= h= float=center] I really like the lines and the simple structure of this heliconia.
 The growth pattern of the spoon-like bracts allows for simple scaling and no matter how large they become, they won’t block each other’s … Continue reading

 [singlepic id=193 w= h= float=center] A long exposure of the mumok, the museum of modern arts in Vienna.
-I really like Vienna, don’t get me wrong, but after the overwhelming exposure to classic buildings with their statues, figurines, gargoyles, columns, domes, and odd flowery pieces, … Continue reading
+I really like Vienna, don’t get me wrong, but after the overwhelming exposure to classic buildings with their statues, figurines, gargoyles, columns, … Continue reading